judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-08-27-wadi-rum-jordan-destination-guide.markdown

 But enough with the human history: **what can people do here today?** Well, people still live here and carry on a desert and nomadic culture.
 Though trade was once the core of the local economy, like that of the Silk Road, Wadi Rum now flourishes on tourism.

-{% cloudinary /assets/images/2018/05/wadi-rum-jordan-jeep-tour-group.jpg alt="My new friends from the Wadi Rum tour, including Tiffany Tchouboukjian (opposite from me), pilled up in the back of a truck for our desert jeep tour" description="My new friends from the Wadi Rum tour, including Tiffany Tchouboukjian (opposite from me), pilled up in the back of a truck for our desert jeep tour" %}
+{% cloudinary default /assets/images/2018/05/wadi-rum-jordan-jeep-tour-group.jpg alt="My new friends from the Wadi Rum tour, including Tiffany Tchouboukjian (opposite from me), pilled up in the back of a truck for our desert jeep tour" description="My new friends from the Wadi Rum tour, including Tiffany Tchouboukjian (opposite from me), pilled up in the back of a truck for our desert jeep tour" %}

 ## Tours of Wadi Rum